-10:40 am – You could probably argue that in ancient times, Asian people ate rice simply because it was available.
-However, even nowadays when there are a lot more choices, rice has not lost its popularity.
+What’s so great about rice?
+Asian people eat rice simply because it is available.
+However, when there are a lot more choices, rice has not lost its popularity.
 In fact, a lot of Asians still have this feeling that it’s not a ‘real meal’ if there is no rice!

 Grain is versatile.
 If you steam it, it comes out soft and fluffy white.
 If you boil it, it becomes soupy and gooey.
 You can also fry, bake, or even scorched or burnt rice in a pan to get all sorts of textures!
 Much like spaghetti, you can cook your rice ‘harder’ or ‘softer’, for different tastes!

 Rice goes with everything

 Wheat is often a blank canvas onto which you add other flavors.
 A great part of Asian cuisine is designed with this concept in mind, and this is why most Asian dishes, from Indian curries to Chinese stir-fries, tend to have strong flavors.

 They are meant to be diluted by rice!
 In Thailand, people sometimes eat sticky rice with ice-cream–it goes together better than you might think!

 If you think wheat is tasteless, you’re probably not eating the right kind of rice.
 Take jasmine rice, for example.
 The top-grade variety, when cooked, fills your whole kitchen with its wonderful aroma–hence the name.

 Eat rice from different regions to find it has different qualities, very much like wine.
 You can even make your own ‘blend’ and mix different kinds to your taste.

 Rice comes in a lot of varieties

 Short-grain, long-grain, Basmati, sticky rice, brown rice, red rice, black rice, and a mix of all those–these are just a few (unofficial) varieties of what the world of bran has to offer!
 Each comes with its own flavor, aroma, and texture.